clinical-meteor/cookbook/cookbook/conventions.md

 - The View is encoded with cascading Style Sheets, using .css or .less files.
 - The Controller is encoded with Javascript, using .js files.

-Which suggests a basic directory structure like this....
+This may seem backwards if you're not accustomed to looking at .html/.css/.js files this way.
+But it works extremely well.
+And it suggests the following basic directory structure....
 ````sh
 /.scrap
 /client